atsushieno/cmidi2/README.md

 This library populates those packets simply in integer values.
 It should be usable within realtime audio applications.

-v0.6 supports June 2023 Updates to the MIDI 2.0 specifications.
+<del>v0.6 supports June 2023 Updates to the MIDI 2.0 specifications.</del> As of v0.6 supports June 2023 Updates to the MIDI 2.0 specifications, but turned out that we did not fully update Type 0 Utility messages.
+They became "groupless" - as a result, those functions took extraneous `group` field that affected UMP bytes output, unless they were to group 0.
+This issue is fixed at v0.9 release of cmidi2 API, but that means the API is not backward compatible.
+Please update the use of those functions and get comformant UMP outputs.

 As of v0.6, every function is static inline (if you are familiar with [LV2](lv2plug.in/) you would notice that this implementation style is quite simiar to it, namely LV2 Atom).